 Let's get some definitions out of the way, because there's a degree of confusion between all of these, not helped by multiple entries in dictionaries - which only add to the confusion - or by manufacturers who in the past have gone for over-the-top descriptions of their products.
-So, in the context of this website, here are the definitions I've adopted:
+So, in the context of this website and the old pumps featured in it, here are the definitions I've adopted:

 |A pump is a device using mechanical effort to transfer water through a pipe or spout from its source to another location or container.||If the device supplying water is connected to the pressurised water mains it is therefore not a pump, as it requires no mechanical effort to lift the water.
 Some very solid-looking cast iron devices which appeared in our streets when mains water was introduced were often termed water pillars.
 If you're still with me, and not gone off into a total stupor, many old pumps, especially ornate and grand municipal ones, were also converted to work off the water mains - and therefore can no longer be called pumps.||A tap is essentially an open-ended valve which can be opened/closed in order to allow water to flow out.
 It is most usually seen connected to a mains water supply but can also be fitted to the spout or delivery pipe of a pump.
 At one time the term "cock" was used to describe a tap, but this usage now only remains in the term stopcock, it being a valve located within a pipe to isolate the supply of water.|